-Depart from the U.S. for Italy.
+Depart the U.S. for Italy.
 The particulars of your

 arrival overseas are detailed with your flight itinerary.